alfaloo/tp/docs/UserGuide.md

 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the name field is searched.
 * Both full words and substrings will be matched e.g. `Han` will match `Hans`
-* Patients and Doctors matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* Patients and Doctors matching at least one keyword will be returned (i.e. logical 'OR' search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 Examples: